-If you are not currently a public member and are interested in becoming one, complete an on-line form available via our website www.mft.nhs.uk and click the 'Become a Member of our Trust - Membership Form' button or via the following direct link https://secure.membra.co.uk/MFTApplicationForm/
+If you are not currently a public member and are interested in becoming one, complete an on-line form available via the following link and/or OR code https://secure.membra.co.uk/Join/MFT

-Alternatively, a printable copy of the form is available here or contact the Foundation Trust Membership Office for a paper form (contact details on page 29).
+Alternatively, contact the Foundation Trust Membership Office for a paper form (contact details on page 29).

-Staff are automatically invited to become staff members however are able to opt out (by contacting the Foundation Trust Membership Office - contact details below).
+Eligible staff are automatically invited to become staff members however are able to opt out (by contacting the Foundation Trust Membership Office - contact details below).
 The Staff Member constituency is subdivided into the following staff classes/groups: